sgebbie/encryptinstallation.btrfs/readme.md

 In short, it is necessary to disable "Secure Boot."

-Following this the boot process will do "the right thing" (TM) and prompt for a
+Following this the boot process will do "the right thing"™ and prompt for a
 password:

 ```